caiochami/bundles/README.md

 # bundles

-A laravel-like toolbox for non-laravel projects
+A laravel-like set of tools for non-laravel projects

 ## Installation